molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

     *   This choice will depend on specific requirements for MongoDB version compatibility, features, and operational preferences.

 3.  **Amazon ECR (Elastic Container Registry):**
-    *   Docker images for the `resource-hub-api` will be built by a CI/CD pipeline and pushed to ECR.
+    *   Docker images for the `resource-hub-api` and `sleeping-dragon-ui` will be built by a CI/CD pipeline and pushed to ECR.
-    *   Kubernetes will pull images from ECR to deploy the API.
+    *   Kubernetes will pull images from ECR to deploy the services.

 4.  **AWS Load Balancer Controller (formerly ALB Ingress Controller):**
     *   Will be used to expose the Resource Hub API to the internet via an Application Load Balancer (ALB).